georgepaul171/Research-Project/bpd/10June/comparative_analysis.md

 ### 1.2 Theoretical Foundation of the New Prior

-The `adaptive_elastic_horseshoe` prior combines three powerful statistical concepts:
+The `adaptive_elastic_horseshoe` prior combines three interesting concepts:

 1. **Horseshoe Prior Properties**:
    - Heavy-tailed distribution for global shrinkage